Approvals & Modifications

 Placing conditions can allow a council to extend the impact of its funding so as to address needs that applicants may not be aware of or consider.
 Councils must communicate any conditions to the applicant in writing (email or hard copy) and note them in the minutes for that meeting.
 The applicant has the right to refuse the condition and forfeit the grant.

 Credit and Publicity Requirements

-As a recipient of public funds, all grant recipients must acknowledge the financial support of the specific Local Cultural Council and the Massachusetts Cultural Council.
+As a recipient of public funds, all grant recipients must acknowledge the financial support of the specific Local Cultural Council who granted them funds and the Massachusetts Cultural Council.
 LCC grant recipients are vital partners in raising the visibility of the role these funds play in the lives the cultural organizations, audiences and communities across the Commonwealth.
 For more information about acknowledgement requirements for grantees, please review the credit and publicity kit.

 LCCs should include the credit and publicity enclosure with approval letters and direct grantees to the online credit and publicity kit.

 Back to Top

 Councils can allow an application that has been approved to be modified.
 In order to approve a modification to an approved project, the council must reconvene a quorum of LCC members and vote.
 Project modifications should be requested in writing and the modification should not significantly alter the original purpose of the approved application.
 The council must inform the applicant in writing about any approved/disapproved modification requests and ensure that the vote is reflected in the meeting minutes.

 Grant recipients have one year from the date of their approval letter to request a reimbursement.
 Councils can, at their discretion, approve reasonable extensions for projects.
 In order to approve an extension to an approved project, the council must convene a quorum of LCC members and vote.
 An extension should be requested in writing and the council must inform the applicant in writing (hard copy or email) whether their request was approved or denied and ensure that the vote is reflected in the meeting minutes.